developit/mitt/README.md

 #### emit

 Invoke all handlers for the given type.
-If present, `"*"` handlers are invoked prior to type-matched handlers.
+If present, `"*"` handlers are invoked after type-matched handlers.

 **Parameters**